browserslist/browserslist/README.md

 * `dead`: browsers without official support or updates for 24 months.
   Right now it is `IE 10`, `IE_Mob 10`, `BlackBerry 10`, `BlackBerry 7`,
   `Samsung 4` and `OperaMobile 12.1`.
+* `safe`: browsers that are not part of `last 2 versions` anymore but that are still receiving security patches.
+* `unsafe`: browsers that are still part of `last 2 versions` but that are not receiving security patches anymore.
 * `last 2 versions`: the last 2 versions for *each* browser.
 * `last 2 Chrome versions`: the last 2 versions of Chrome browser.
 * `not ie <= 8`: exclude browsers selected by previous queries.